unlock-protocol/docs/creators/customizing-the-nft.md

 ![When hovered, you can click the camera to customize the image](../.gitbook/assets/image%20%2825%29.png)

-From there, you can upload an image \(2MM maximum\), or select an external URL:
+From there, you can upload an image \(2MB maximum\), or select an external URL.
+We also recommend using a square of at least 300x300 pixels.

 ![](../.gitbook/assets/image%20%2823%29.png)